India–Pakistan cricket rivalry: ACC matches

-The two teams have met on 21 occasions in the Asia Cup across both ODI and T20I formats.
-India has won 13 of these Asia Cup meetings, compared to Pakistan's six wins, with two matches finishing as no result due to rain.
+India and Pakistan have met 21 times in the ACC Asia Cup across formats.
+India has won 13 of those matches, while Pakistan has won six, with two matches ending without a result due to rain.
 (Note: The 1997 Asia Cup match was abandoned after nine overs due to bad light and rain.
 It was due to be replayed the following day but this match was abandoned without a ball being bowled due to rain.)
-There was also an Asian Test Championship match between the two sides which Pakistan won.
-Most notably, in the 2025 Asia Cup both teams met three times, including in an Asia Cup final for the first time.
-However, it was India who was victorious over Pakistan on all three occasions of the 2025 Asia Cup, including the 2025 Asia Cup final, in which India defeated Pakistan by 5 wickets.
+The two teams also played a Test match in the 1999 Asian Test Championship, with Pakistan winning by 46 runs.

+In the 2025 Asia Cup, India and Pakistan met three times, with India winning all three matches, including the final by 5 wickets.
+It was the first time the two teams had met in an Asia Cup final since the tournament's inception in 1984.